rwsite/updatepulse-server/README.md

 Unless "Use Remote Repository Service" is checked in "Remote Sources", you need to manually upload the packages zip archives (and subsequent updates) in `wp-content/updatepulse-server/packages` or `CloudStorageUnit://updatepulse-packages/`.
 A package needs to a valid generic package, or a valid WordPress plugin or theme package, and in the case of a plugin the main plugin file must have the same name as the zip archive.
 For example, the main plugin file in `package-slug.zip` would be `package-slug.php`.

-### Requests optimisation
+### UpdatePulse Server Endpoint Optimizer - requests optimisation

-When the remote clients where your plugins and themes are installed send a request to check for updates or download a package, this server's WordPress installation is loaded, with its own plugins and themes.
-This is not optimised if left untouched because unnecessary action and filter hooks that execute before `parse_request` action hook are also triggered, even though the request is not designed to produce any on-screen output or further computation.
+When remote clients with your packages installed send requests to check for updates or download packages, the WordPress installation on this server is loaded, along with its plugins and themes.
+If left unoptimized, unnecessary action and filter hooks are triggered before the `parse_request` action hook, even though these requests are not intended to generate on-screen output or perform additional computations.

-To solve this, the file `wp-content/plugins/updatepulse-server/optimisation/upserv-endpoint-optimiser.php` is automatically copied to `wp-content/mu-plugins/upserv-endpoint-optimiser.php`.
-This effectively creates a Must Use Plugin running before everything else and preventing themes and other plugins from being executed when an update request or a license API request is received by UpdatePulse Server.
+To address this, the file `wp-content/plugins/updatepulse-server/optimisation/upserv-endpoint-optimiser.php` is automatically copied to `wp-content/mu-plugins/upserv-endpoint-optimiser.php` upon activation of UpdatePulse Server, and re-applied each time the plugin is updated (with a new version if present).

-You may edit the variable `$upserv_always_active_plugins` of the MU Plugin file to allow some plugins to run anyway, or set the `$upserv_bypass_themes` to `false` to allow `functions.php` files to be included, for example to hook into WP Plugin Server actions and filters.
-If in use and a new version is available, the MU Plugin will be backed-up to `wp-content/mu-plugins/upserv-endpoint-optimiser.php.backup` when updating UpdatePulse Server and will automatically be replaced with its new version.
-If necessary, make sure to report any previous customization from the backup to the new file.
+The resulting Must Use Plugin runs before everything else, preventing themes and other plugins from executing when UpdatePulse Server receives an API request.

-The MU Plugin also provides the global variables `$upserv_doing_update_api_request` and `$upserv_doing_license_api_request` that can be tested when adding hooks and filters would you choose to keep some plugins active with `$upserv_always_active_plugins` or keep `functions.php` from themes included with `$upserv_bypass_themes` set to `false`.
+To alter the behaviour of the optimiser, see the `upserv_mu_optimizer_*` filters in [Miscellaneous](https://github.com/froger-me/updatepulse-server/blob/main/integration/docs/misc.md).

 ### More help...

-For more help on how to use UpdatePulse Server, please open an issue - bugfixes are welcome via pull requests, detailed bug reports with accurate pointers as to where and how they occur in the code will be addressed in a timely manner, and a fee will apply for any other request if they are addressed.
+For more help on how to use UpdatePulse Server, please open an issue - bugfixes are welcome via pull requests, detailed bug reports with accurate pointers as to where and how they occur in the code will be addressed in a timely manner, and a fee will apply for any other request (if they are addressed).
 If and only if you found a security issue, please contact `updatepulse@anyape.com` with full details for responsible disclosure.